ericsson-innovate/hackathon-portal/README.md

 Hackathon Portal
 ================

-This project is a web portal that is used to explain the AT&T Foundry Connected Car API.
+This project is a web portal for the AT&T Foundry Connected Car API.

-_Check out the actual site at [ericsson-innovate.github.io/hackathon-portal](http://ericsson-innovate.github.io/hackathon-portal/)_
+_Check out the portal running at [ericsson-innovate.github.io/hackathon-portal](http://ericsson-innovate.github.io/hackathon-portal/)_

 These companion repositories contain sample applications for the three main platforms: